USEPA/CRACMM/README.md

 #### Version: 0.21
 - This version used to create initial SMOKE inputs.
 - Known issues:
   - XYOP emitted species name overlaps with a peroxy radical in RACM2.
-XYOP renamed to XYE (major contributors are o-xylene and ethylbenzne).
+XYOP renamed to XYE (major contributors are o-xylene and ethylbenzene).
   - TOLUENE named to TOL in later versions.
 - Date: 20210812.
 Updated carbons (Speciation Tool input) for missing species.
 - Date: 20210806.
 Updated Misc Silanes surrogate and removed non-ROC species from mech4import.